Clickjacking Attack

 An attacker can ensure that the visitor is logged into your site by social engineering.
 Or on some sites it is possible to send a message to a user with the “Happy Link”.
 The user will browse his site mail and click on it, then be clickjacked..
 Many variants are possible.

-It is recommended that you use the X-Frame-Options at pages which are not meant to run into a frame.
+at pages which are not meant to run into a frame.

 The older frame busting method is less effective, but useful for older browsers, like IE7.